Email FacebookTwitterMenu burgerClose thin

 What Is a Sweep Account?

-A sweep account is a special type of account that can be linked to a bank account or brokerage account.
-These accounts are designed to maximize funds that may be sitting idly by transferring or “sweeping” them into a higher yield investment option automatically.
-For example, your sweep account may push unused cash into a money market mutual fund or money market deposit account.
+A sweep account is a specialized financial tool that can be linked to a bank or brokerage account.
+Its primary purpose is to optimize idle funds by automatically transferring — or “sweeping” — them into higher-yield investment options.
+For instance, a sweep account might allocate unused cash into a money market mutual fund or a money market deposit account, helping your money work harder for you.

 Types of Sweep Accounts